Served 14 years

 Rosie was born November 25, 1867 in Cincinnati to Prussian immigrants, Henry (a carpenter) and Mary Vonderheide.
 She grew up in Cincinnati, near the river in the lower West End.
 She married Harry H. Dyer, and bore him two sons, Raymond Dyer and Frederick Walter Dyer.
 Harry worked with the railroad; first as an engine wiper, then fireman, then engineer.

 Upon entering his 30s, Harry contracted endocarditis, a bacterial infection of the heart.
-As Harry’s symptoms became more pronounced and debilitating, with 6- and 1-year-old sons, Rose sought employment and on December 7, 1893 was nominated for the position of janitress at the Cincinnati Police House of Detention on the 3rd Floor of the west wing of City Hall; which paid $35 a month.
+As Harry’s symptoms became more pronounced and debilitating, with 6- and 1-year-old sons, Rosie sought employment and on December 7, 1893 was nominated for the position of Janitress at the Cincinnati Police House of Detention on the 3rd Floor of the west wing of City Hall; which paid $35 a month.
 She was approved 10 days later, December 17.

 During 1894, House of Detention Matron Meade became seriously ill and Mrs. Dyer filled in for her.
 On October 1, 1884, the Matron complement was increased to three and Mrs. Dyer and Miss Amelia Winters were hired as Matrons.
 Each worked 8-hours shifts, seven days a week, which we believe reduced Matron Meade’s hours significantly.
 For Mrs. Dyer it was a $15/month raise for her family.
 Her husband passed away May 5, 1895.

 Within a couple of years, Matron Dyer found a father for her sons, marrying Irish immigrant, John F. Regan, a locomotive engineer on the Big Four Railroad.
 One of her sons, Raymond, when he was of age, also began working for the Big Four Railroad.